 Example:

 Imagine Joan is navigating a busy intersection when she fails to yield to oncoming traffic.
-Her car collides with a large truck, resulting in a severe accident.
+Her car collides with a large truck, resulting in a serious accident.
 Sam, the truck driver, is fatally injured.
 Jane’s negligence in failing to adhere to traffic laws may result in her liability for the wrongful death of John.

 Medical Malpractice

 Medical malpractice is another common cause of wrongful death cases.
-Medical malpractice occurs when a healthcare professional fails to meet the reasonable standard of care expected in their profession and causes harm or death to a patient.
+Medical malpractice occurs when a healthcare professional fails to meet the reasonable standard of care expected in their profession and causes death to a patient.
 Examples of medical malpractice that could lead to a wrongful death case include misdiagnosis, surgical errors, medication errors, failure to diagnose a serious condition, and other forms of medical negligence.

 Example: